Salmon-Computer-Vision/salmon-computer-vision/extract_aris/README.md

 you need to set the `TMP` and `TEMP` environment variables to something like `C:\Temp` with no spaces in the filepath.

-If you do not permissions to change the environment variables, you can set them temporarily for that terminal session with
+If you do not have permissions to change your USER environment variables, you can set them temporarily for that terminal session with
 ```
 set TMP=C:\Temp